IAmJonoBo/Hotpass-Win64/docs/engineering/testing.md

 **Use when:** you need comprehensive linting, formatting validation, or secret scanning before pushing a branch.

 1. Install the Trunk CLI once: `curl https://get.trunk.io -fsSL | bash` (or `brew install trunk`).
 2. From the repo root run `make qa-trunk` for lint-only coverage, or rely on `make qa` / `make qa-full` which now invoke Trunk automatically.
+Pull requests also run `.github/workflows/trunk-format.yml`, which applies `trunk fmt` in fix mode and attaches a patch when formatting is missing.
 3. For CI-style execution call `scripts/testing/trunk_check.sh` directly.
 Set `TRUNK_FMT_MODE=fix` to apply autofixes locally or keep the default `check` mode to fail on unformatted files.

 **Result:** consistent enforcement of `ruff`, `black`, `bandit`, `mypy`, `detect-secrets`, YAML/Markdown linters, container linting, and additional security scanners through one orchestrated command.